atv2016/alien_invasion/README.md

 Use cursor keys to move up or down, left or right<br>
 If the aliens hit you or you hit them you die<br>
 Wipe out all the aliens and proceed to the next level<br>
+Each level will be more difficult as you proceed<br>
 Press F for fullscreen and W for window (window will be redrawn)<br>
 Press P to pause the game, Q to quit game<br>